-5 things Confessions of a Shopaholic taught us about our spending habits
+5 tips after watching Confessions of a Shopaholic

 “When I looked into shop windows, I saw another world.
 A dreamy world full of perfect things.” – Rebecca Bloomwood, in the film Confessions of a Shopaholic.

 Have you ever walked into a shop with an item in mind to purchase which you’ve budgeted for, but somehow end up coming out with multiple items that you weren’t even planning on buying?